Acute lymphoblastic leukemia (ALL)

 The first goal of treatment is to get blood counts back to normal.
 If this occurs and the bone marrow looks healthy under the microscope, the cancer is said to be in remission.

-After remission, more treatment is needed to be cured.
-This treatment can include more chemotherapy or radiation to the brain.
-Stem cell transplant from another person may also be done.
+After a remission is achieved, more treatment is given to achieve a cure.
+This treatment can include more IV chemotherapy or radiation to the brain.
+Stem cell or, bone marrow, transplant from another person may also be done.
 Further treatment depends on:

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 Those who respond to treatment right away tend to do better.
 Most children with ALL can be cured.
 Children often have a better outcome than adults.

 Both leukemia itself and the treatment can lead to many problems such as bleeding, weight loss, and infections.

 When to Contact a Medical Professional

-Call your health care provider if you develop symptoms of ALL.
+Call your provider if you or your child develops symptoms of ALL.

-You may reduce your risk of ALL by avoiding contact with certain toxins, radiation, and chemicals.
+The risk of developing ALL may be reduced by avoiding contact with certain toxins, radiation, and chemicals.

-Review Date: 2/8/2013
+Review Date: 2/6/2020

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.